 Does rolling down my windows instead of running the air conditioning save money on gas?

 When driving more than 35mph the car has to cut though wind resistance, causing it to drag if the windows are down.
-The engine has to work hard to punch through that resistance at faster speeds - requiring more gas.
-The aerodynamics of cars are designed to reduce this drag, but only if the windows are up!
+The engine has to work hard to push through that resistance at faster speeds - requiring more gas.
+The aerodynamics of cars are designed to reduce this drag, but only if the windows are UP.
 The amount of fuel used by the AC system is not significant, so why suffer the Texas heat?

 Do I need to warm up my car first if it's cold outside?